 The Nikon D750 is labeled as an advanced entry into full-frame DSLR cameras.
 At the price, you may start to wonder if you stick with the crop sensor D500 (same price) and enjoy more features.
 If full-frame is your goal, it’s a solid body (Nikon has had recall issues with the camera, so make sure you’re getting a newly manufactured one).

-On the feature side, it has a 24.3MP CMOS sensor capable of 6.5 frames per second and shoots video at 1080p, Zero 4K here because the rumor is the D750 is getting replaced in 2018.
+On the feature side, it has a 24.3MP CMOS sensor capable of 6.5 frames per second and shoots video at 1080p, Zero 4K here because the rumor is the D750 is getting replaced in 2019.
 That doesn’t mean sleep on the camera.
 It won numerous awards such as the best DSLR system on the market in 2015.
-The lower price allows you stock up on quality lenses.
+The lower price allows you to stock up on quality lenses.

 APS-C (Crop Sensor)